 Financial Executive Focus

 There are a few important areas that should always be the focus of corporate financial executives.
 Those areas include:

 - The ability to identify disruption, where it originated from, and the speed at which it will influence the company and its bottom line.
 Essentially, executives should be able to look at the disruption from all angles and have a deeper understanding of how it will influence productivity, risk management, and harness how it can create value.

 - Understand the companies risk IQ and long-reaching impacts.
 This will require more strategic thinking and not just the ability to identify the risk and its cause.

 - Utilize strategic communication and how to employ it throughout the company.
 Strategic communication is how things get accomplished quickly and efficiently.

 - The desire to develop skills that focus on innovation.
 Do not to let your skills stagnate in an environment that is so full of change.
 Executives should always be focused on growth and how their skills can impact the corporation.

-The reality is that businesses experience more risk than they have before because of the attraction to disrupting the industries.
 It’s not just that risk and change exist, but it’s the rate at which it happens.
 Executives have to be prepared for the transitions because it’s less of a question about if the change is coming and more about when it will happen.
 It’s not enough to be strategic and employ critical thinking; it’s also about thinking outside the box on how risk and change can influence the entire culture of the business.